gschmutz/integration-architecture-workshop/08-camel-service/README.md

 [ thread #2 - file://data/inbox] FileConsumer                   DEBUG Took 0.001 seconds to poll: data/inbox
 ```

+The `data/inbox` folder is local to our Java project, so you should find it as a subfolder below the `working-with-camel` folder in the Eclipse workspace.

-Copy a file to the `data/inbox` folder and you should see the following output in the console window.
+Copy a file into the `data/inbox` folder, you can just take the `pom.xml` file, and you should see some other output lines in the console window, confirming that the file has been copied.

 ```
 [ thread #2 - file://data/inbox] FileConsumer                   DEBUG Total 1 files to consume
-[ thread #2 - file://data/inbox] FileConsumer                   DEBUG About to process file: GenericFile[Order.xml] using exchange: Exchange[]
+[ thread #2 - file://data/inbox] FileConsumer                   DEBUG About to process file: GenericFile[pom.xml] using exchange: Exchange[]
-[ thread #2 - file://data/inbox] SendProcessor                  DEBUG >>>> file://data/outbox Exchange[ID-cas-1530461241581-0-1]
+[ thread #2 - file://data/inbox] SendProcessor                  DEBUG >>>> file://data/outbox Exchange[ID-ubuntu-1561916263591-0-1]
-[ thread #2 - file://data/inbox] GenericFileProducer            DEBUG Wrote [data/outbox/Order.xml] to [file://data/outbox]
+[ thread #2 - file://data/inbox] GenericFileProducer            DEBUG Wrote [data/outbox/pom.xml] to [file://data/outbox]
-[ thread #2 - file://data/inbox] GenericFileOnCompletion        DEBUG Done processing file: GenericFile[Order.xml] using exchange: Exchange[ID-cas-1530461241581-0-1]
+[ thread #2 - file://data/inbox] GenericFileOnCompletion        DEBUG Done processing file: GenericFile[pom.xml] using exchange: Exchange[ID-ubuntu-1561916263591-0-1]
-[ thread #2 - file://data/inbox] FileUtil                       DEBUG Retrying attempt 0 to delete file: /home/cas/eclipse-workspace/working-with-camel/data/inbox/Order.xml
+[ thread #2 - file://data/inbox] nericFileRenameProcessStrategy DEBUG Renaming file: GenericFile[pom.xml] to: GenericFile[.camel/pom.xml]
-[ thread #2 - file://data/inbox] FileUtil                       DEBUG Tried 1 to delete file: /home/cas/eclipse-workspace/working-with-camel/data/inbox/Order.xml with result: true
+[ thread #2 - file://data/inbox] FileUtil                       DEBUG Tried 1 to rename file: /home/bigdata/eclipse-workspace/working-with-camel/data/inbox/pom.xml to: data/inbox/.camel/pom.xml with result: true
 [ thread #2 - file://data/inbox] FileConsumer                   DEBUG Took 0.001 seconds to poll: data/inbox
 ```

 Check that the file has been copied to the `data/outbox` folder.
 After the file is consumed, it is deleted from the `inbox` folder.

-Stop the running Java application.
+That finishes our first, very simple Camel flow.
+Stop the Java application and cleanup the `data/outbox` folder by deleting the file you have just copied.

-Now let's create the same flow but using the Spring DSL.
+Next let's create the same flow but using the Spring DSL.

 ## Using the Spring DSL

-Create a new an xml file `camel-context.xml` in the source folder `src/main/resources`.
-To do that, in the **Package Explorer** right-click on the folder `src/main/resources` and select **New** | **File**.
-Enter `camel-context.xml` into the **File name** field.
+Create a new xml file `camel-context.xml` in the resource folder `src/main/resources`.
+To do that, in the **Package Explorer** right-click on the folder `src/main/resources` and select **New** | **Other** and find **File** under **General** and click **Next**.
+Enter `camel-context.xml` into the **File name** field and click **Finish**.

-Add the following XML definition to the empty file.
+The new file will open in the editor in the middle of the IDE.
+Navigate to the **Source** tab and add the following XML definition to the empty file.

 ```
 <?xml version="1.0" encoding="UTF-8"?>